WokLibCodeClub/LetterA/Step3-control_movement/README.md

 Pygame Zero gives a way of telling if the right arrow is being pressed using 'keyboard.right'.
 Note, this is special Pygame Zero code, and won't work unless you run your code with pgzrun.

-An if statement starts with the word if, followed by what it is you want to test, followed by a colon.
+An if statement starts with the word **if**, followed by what it is you want to test, followed by a colon.
 Then on the next lines you write code for everything that you want to happen if what you want to test is true.
 VERY IMPORTANT: everything that you want to happen because of the if statement must be indented.

 Here is how the update function would look with an if statement: